2000 -2010 - The Next Millennium

 The Pro/E paradigm cannot be made into the new Hybrid

-Modeling that offer unlimited flexibility in design.
+Modeling that offers unlimited flexibility in design.
 Today many use

 separate modules that do not smoothly work together.
 Many even use separate